jakubczubak/ProdQ-API/README.md

 ## Project Status

-The project is currently maintained for bug fixes and minor updates as needed, but there are no active development plans.
-If any issues are noticed or fixes are required, they will be addressed accordingly.
+The project is actively maintained and under continuous development.

 ## Contributing

-As the project is concluded and not under active development, contributions are not being accepted at this time.
-However, you're welcome to fork the repository and continue development independently.
+Contributions are welcome!
+Feel free to fork the repository and submit pull requests.

 ## License